 In our medium- to long-term management plan, which ends in the fiscal year ending March 31, 2028, we had set management plan figures that included M&A. However, while we will continue to actively pursue M&A, we recognized that including it in our plan figures could lead to misjudgments due to being bound by numerical targets.
 Therefore, we have revised our plan to focus on organic growth, which is more likely to be achieved, and set targets for the fiscal year ending March 31, 2028, at revenue of 333 billion yen, core profit of 27.5 billion yen (core profit margin of 8.3%), and operating profit of 23 billion yen (operating profit margin of 6.9%).
 While we will accelerate growth in our domestic business through an aggressive store opening strategy, we have positioned the period from the fiscal year ending March 31, 2025 to the fiscal year ending March 31, 2026 as a phase for strengthening the Group's overall store format and management capabilities in our international business.
 We will promote the establishment of a foundation for renewed growth over the medium term, optimize our Group portfolio, and sustainably enhance our corporate value.

-Of these, we believe that "heart" is particularly important.
-Heart is our greatest asset, and we advocate "mental capital management," which transforms "people" into "heart."
-This change will multiply performance.
-Changing our hearts will create a desire to provide customers with a good experience, and each employee will be intrinsically motivated to think and make decisions on their own, enabling us to provide more moving experiences to more customers.
-For example, if a customer spills their udon noodles, or if the noodles get cold while soothing a crying child, we will notice and replace them with new ones.
-This is still something we do today, but we aim to make this kind of customer-oriented behavior completely natural in our stores.
+Among these, we believe that "heart" is especially important.
+Heart is our greatest asset, and what we advocate is "Happiness Capital Management" which transforms "people" into "heart."
+This change will multiply performance many times over.
+When the heart changes, a desire to provide customers with a good experience is born, and each person will think and make decisions with intrinsic motivation, enabling them to provide more customers with memorable experiences.
+For example, noticing when a customer spills their udon noodles, or when the udon noodles get cold while comforting a crying child, and replacing them with a new one.
+This is already done, but we aim for such customer-centric actions to become a natural part of our store's operations.

-To achieve this, we believe it is important to foster "happiness of mind" among store workers.
-It is important to create an environment where employees feel safe and secure, where they can visit the store and find fellow employees who know their hobbies and pastimes, have connections that allow for friendly conversation, and express their love for the store.
-And by providing products and services in such a store and making customers happy, employees can gain a sense of contribution.
-This turns into pride, and they will want to brag about it to their family and friends.
-We have designated this cycle as the Toridoll Happiness Model, and we aim to improve "happiness" by realizing the four elements of "security," "connection," "sense of contribution," and "pride."
+To achieve this, we believe it is essential to foster "happiness of heart" among those who work in our stores.
+It is important to create a safe and secure environment where employees feel comfortable going to the store, where their colleagues know their hobbies and interests, where they can have friendly conversations, and where they can say they love working at the store.
+In such a store, they can gain a sense of contribution by providing products and services and making customers happy.
+This transforms into pride, and they want to brag about it to their family and friends.
+We call this cycle the Toridoll Happiness Model, and we aim to improve "happiness" by realizing four elements: "sense of security," "sense of connection," "sense of contribution," and "pride."

-As part of this initiative, we are currently training and assigning Happy Kan Officers (HKOs) to all stores as the store's highest-ranking executives.
-HKOs are leaders who have a strong desire to please customers, set an example for staff, and motivate their colleagues while valuing connections.
-They also have their own authority and can organize events such as employee birthday parties and team-building barbecues.
-Assigning HKOs to all stores will produce far greater results than if I were to give instructions here, and they will be a weapon that will set us apart from our competitors.
+As part of this initiative, I am currently working to train Happy Company Officers (HKOs) and deploy them to all stores.
+HKOs are leaders who have a strong desire to make customers happy, who serve as role models for staff, who value connections and can boost the motivation of their colleagues, and who have their own authority to organize events such as employee birthday parties and barbecues that help build teamwork.
+Deploying HKOs to all stores will produce a far greater effect than I could by giving instructions from here, and will be a weapon that will allow us to significantly pull ahead of our competitors.

-In order to strengthen our human capital, it is important to increase the number of people who have honed their skills and improved their abilities over many years, which leads to stable, high quality and improved customer satisfaction.
-The restaurant industry has a relatively high turnover rate, but our turnover rate has been decreasing through various trial and error initiatives, and we will continue to implement measures that will resonate even more with our employees.
+To strengthen our human capital, it is crucial to increase the number of employees who have honed their skills and improved their abilities over many years, which leads to consistently high quality and improved customer satisfaction.
+The restaurant industry has a relatively high turnover rate, but our company's turnover rate has been decreasing as we have been trying out various initiatives, and we will continue to implement measures that resonate even more with our employees.

-*1 We have been working on this internally as "Happy Kan Management" for the past two years, but in order to spread this concept more widely to the world, we are now using the term "Spiritual Capital Management" to refer to a management style that deepens "Human Capital Management."
+*1 While we have been working on this internally for the past two years as "Happy Company Management," we are now using the term "Happiness Capital Management" to describe a management approach that deepens our "Human Capital Management" concept in order to share it more widely with the world.

 The Toridoll Group aims to be the one and only global food company originating from Japan.
 While some companies have already taken the lead in expanding overseas with ramen and sushi, we will first follow and eventually surpass them with udon.
 Together with tempura and other foods, we aim to become a leading Japanese restaurant company that is familiar to many people around the world as "MARUGAME UDON = Japanese food."